qfpl/reflex-tutorial/blog/drafts/reflex/basics/exercises/events.md

 A single `Event t Product` would be much easier to deal with than the trio of `eCarrot` , `eCelery` and `eCucumber`.

 There is a solution in `src/Ex01/Solution.hs`, but it's worth spending a little while on this if you get stuck before you have a look.
+You should definitely look at it when you're done though, because it has comments explaining what I did for my attempt that might be helpful.